AlessioMorale/minipupper_ros2_devcontainer/README.md

-# VSCode ROS2 Workspace Template
+# MiniPupper ROS2 Workspace

-This template will get you set up using ROS2 with VSCode as your IDE.
+This workspace will get you set up using MiniPupper/ROS2 with VSCode as your IDE.

 See [how I develop with vscode and ros2](https://www.allisonthackston.com/articles/vscode_docker_ros2.html) for a more in-depth look on how to use this workspace.